yarray/yarray/_posts/2015-06-07-vim-for-frontend-development.md

 # Snippet(ing)

 [Ultisnips](https://github.com/SirVer/ultisnips) with [some pre bundled snippets](https://github.com/honza/vim-snippets) is very handy.
-Compared to [SnipMate](https://github.com/garbas/vim-snipmate) as my earlier option, it offers YouCompleteMe and neocomplete support, has no dependencies, and under more active development.
+Compared to [SnipMate](https://github.com/garbas/vim-snipmate) as my earlier option, it offers YouCompleteMe and neocomplete support, has no dependencies, and is under more active development.

 [emmet-vim](https://github.com/mattn/emmet-vim) is emmet support in vim.
 Emmet is a syntax like ```div.cname>ul+ul>li*3``` which will expand to